ranjan-mohanty/logai/docs/COMPATIBILITY.md

 ## Getting Help

-If Sherlog doesn't work with your logs:
+If LogAI doesn't work with your logs:

 1. Check this compatibility guide
 2. Try with a small sample first